Nashua Addiction Treatment Resources

 If you or a loved one is facing issues arising from substance use disorder or addiction, you don’t need to attempt to restore a sense of health and well-being to your life on your own.
 Most people with some type of addiction to a mind-altering substance are not able to achieve lasting sobriety or true recovery on their own without professional help.

+Overdoses were down 17% in Nashua, but there were 37 confirmed overdose deaths in 2019.
 Nearly 50% of the state’s emergency room admissions for opioid emergencies occurred in Hillsborough County, fairly evenly divided between Nashua and Manchester.
-In 2018, almost 800 people in the Nashua area were admitted to substance use disorder and addiction treatment and recovery programs.
+In 2019, almost 1,884 people in the Hillsborough county area were admitted to substance use disorder and addiction treatment and recovery programs.

 The stark reality is that if you or a loved one is suffering from substance use disorder, you’re far from being alone.
 When you’re living in Nashua or the surrounding area, you have ready access to well-regarded addiction recovery centers like New Freedom Academy and Green Mountain Treatment Center.